yereverluvinunclebert/Panzer-battery-gauge-Ywidget/README.md

 Widget (Konfabulator) Engine.
 Created for XP, Vista, Win7, 8, 10+ as well as the Apple Mac.

+This widget is now deprecated and is retained for historical reasons only, it still works but time moves ever onward - please use the VB6 version instead that you will find here: https://github.com/yereverluvinunclebert/Panzer-Battery-Gauge-VB6

 A Dieselpunk Battery widget. - I created for the World of Tanks and War Thunder communities.This Panzer widget is a simple Battery strength gauge.
 Functional and gorgeous at the same time as long as you have a battery.
 The graphics are my